x-wheel-of-fortune/Auto_Telegram_GPT_2023/README.md

 # General information
-In this project I'm developing an automated system that will manage a Telegram channel using Python3 and OpenAI API.<br />
+In this project I'm developing an automated system that will generate posts for the Telegram channel using Python3 and OpenAI API.<br />
 I used such modules as:<br /><br />
 -asyncho<br />
 -telegram<br />